revaturelabs/interviewquestions/Java/Java Basics/Access Modifiers.md

     <summary><b> Show Answer </b></summary>
 <blockquote>

-- We can't use private variable outside the class.
+We can't use private variable outside the class.
 If we want to access the variable outside the class, we have to use public method such as getter method from the class.

 </blockquote>
 </details>

 ---

-9.Find the error in the program
+9.Find the error in the program.
 ``` java
 package com.example.model;